mfscripts/Joke-Site-Script-Free/README.md

 If you'd like to contribute to the project, please contact us via the github project https://github.com/mfscripts/Jokes-Site-Script-Free

 <h2>License</h2>
 Fonts Site Script Free is copyrighted by <a href="http://mfscripts.com/">MFScripts</a> and is released under the <a href="http://opensource.org/licenses/MIT">MIT license</a>.
-You are free to use the fonts site scriptvasc as you wish.
+You are free to use the jokes site script as you wish.
 The only restriction to this PHP script is that this README file must not be edited or deleted.

 <h2>Support</h2>
 This code is released without any support and as-is.
 Any support requests on this version will be removed.
 For community driven support please use the github project https://github.com/mfscripts/Jokes-Site-Script-Free